String Diagram of Optimal Transports: Related Work

 \section{Related Work}

 \paragraph{Optimal Transport with Structures.} As OT finds increasing applications in machine learning, several challenges have emerged that classical discrete OT cannot address.
 One challenge arises when the (discrete) distributions are high-dimensional, and another occurs when there are more than three marginal distributions involved.
-The latter is known as the multi-marginal OT (MMOT), which is computationally challenging due to the exponential complexity with respect to the number of marginal distributions.
+The latter is known as the multi-marginal OT (MMOT), which is computationally challenging due to the exponential complexity w.r.t. the number of marginal distributions.
 See \cite{Pass2015,jmlr/LinHCJ22}.

 To tackle these issues, efficient algorithms have been proposed by assuming certain structures in the distributions or cost matrices, such as hierarchy or symmetry of distributions~\cite{ml/HamriBF22,scalespace/SchmitzerS13,Takeda_Akagi_Marumo_Niwa_2024}, and submodularity of the cost matrix~\cite{aistats/Alvarez-MelisJJ18}.
 More recently, algorithms exploiting the hierarchical structure of distributions on graphs have been developed for MMOT in \cite{Zeng_Du_Zhang_Xia_Liu_Tong_2024}.